LG Inform Plus Record of Processing Activity (RoPA) Help Guide

 Back to top

-Records in your RoPA are sorted by business function (alphabetically) and then by the record type name within each business function.
+Records in your IAR and/or RoPA are sorted by business function (alphabetically) and then by the record type name within each business function.

-If you scroll down the page you can see all the records which have been added to your RoPA.
+If you scroll down the page you can see all the records which are currently in your IAR and/or RoPA.

 - Business function